StephenMarty/C-Multithreaded-Server-Client/README.md

 # C-Multithreaded-Server-Client
-Simple client and server applications for handling multiple simultaneous connections.
+Simple client and server applications for handling multiple connections in parallel.